JCSDA-internal/jedi-model-data/README.md

-# Test data for VADER
+# Test data for SABER and VADER

-This repo contains the test data for the VADER repository.
+This repo contains the test data for the SABER and VADER repositories.